Person sat at a table writing a CV on a laptop.

 • get someone else to read it to double check your spelling and grammar

-Start with the job advert for the role you’re applying for so you can look at the job description, essential criteria and the company details.
+Look at the job advert for the role you’re applying for.
+This will usually have the job description, essential criteria and company details.

 If the job you're applying for does not have a job description, you can look at our job profiles to see what skills you’ll need and the typical things you’ll do in that job.